Heavy warmblood: Heavy Warmbloods in Saxony and Thuringia

 While the heavy warmbloods of the north-west and south have distinct identities, these horses were bred all over Germany and well-beyond.
 One stronghold for heavy warmbloods has been Moritzburg, the State Stud that serves Saxony and Thuringia.
 During the last quarter of the 19th century and the first quarter of the 20th century, two-thirds of the state stallion roster was made up of Oldenburg sires.
 The descendants of these stallions were saved from mandatory castration by State Equerry Dr. Herta Steiner, and through her efforts and those of dedicated breeders, the heavy warmbloods were saved.
 The blood proved to be vitally important, as these horses were used to improve the stock elsewhere.

 While the primary registries are the Horse Breeders' Associations of Saxony-Thuringia and Saxony-Anhalt and Thuringia, this studbook has proven to be the most liberal, accepting heavy warmbloods registered in Westphalia, Baden-Wurttemberg, Weser-Ems, Bavaria, and Berlin-Brandenburg.
 The goal of this policy is to identify and promote any and all remaining heavy warmblood horses.
 The heavy warmblood makes up 15-25% of the horse population in Saxony and Thuringia, which attests to the program's efficacy.
 As of 2005 there were 51 stallions and 1140 mares.

-The registry institutes the same studbook inspection process, aiming for a powerful, elegant horse about 15.2hh with an active, efficient trot, longevity, soundness, and an even temperament.
+The registry institutes the same studbook inspection process, aiming for a horse about 15.2hh with an active, efficient trot, longevity, soundness, and an even temperament.
 While greys and chestnuts are permitted, discretely marked black, brown, and dark bay horses are preferred.
 Heavy warmbloods bred at Moritzburg are just as suitable for driving and leisure as those bred elsewhere.